 Azimuth and Bearings are kinds of angles that are used in surveying.
 Azimuth is a kind of bearing.
 Both of them are different, and the measurement of the angle differs in both cases.
 Both have a different range of values.

 There are many differences between Azimuth and Bearing.
 Azimuth uses numerical representation.
-Bearing uses alphanumeric presentation for its values.
+Bearing uses an alphanumeric presentation for its values.

 Azimuth vs Bearing

 Azimuth is a type of bearing.
 Azimuth takes a set of measurements from North or South.
 It is also one type of bearing.
-It is also known as the whole circle bearing system.
-It is also used in many fields like surveying.
+It is also known as the whole circle-bearing system.
+It is also used in many fields, like surveying.

-It starts measuring the North direction.
+It starts measuring in the North direction.
 Astronomers and the military tend to use Azimuths from the South direction.

 Comparison Table